sghpjuikit/player/README.md

 skinning:

 A skin is a single css file that works the same way as if you are skinning a html web site. [a link](http://docs.oracle.com/javafx/2/api/javafx/scene/doc-files/cssref.html) is an official reference guide that contains a lot of useful information.
 The application autodiscovers the skins when it starts.
 The skins are located in Skins directory, each in its own folder.
-For now there are two complete skins Default1 and Default3.

 dependencies: